 Or look out for the border on your left hand side (pictured below).

-You could also catch a train heading south from here.
+You could also catch a train from Padang Besar heading south and north.

 The train station is just to your right as you come out of the border control area on the Malaysian side.
 Just head up the stairs and cross the tracks to the station.